 Twilight Sparkle: We'll do everything by the book.
 And that will make my slumber party officially fun!

 - "Lesson Zero" opens with Twilight creating a checklist of the things she needs to make a checklist.
 Then the first thing she puts on her "to do" list for the day is to make said "to do" list.
 The final item on the day's "to do" list:

-- In "It's About Time", Twilight starts panicking when she realises that she scheduled her next month so thoroughly she left no room to schedule the month after that.
+- In "It's About Time", Twilight starts panicking when she realizes that she scheduled her next month so thoroughly she left no room to schedule the month after that.
 By the end of the episode, she learns not to worry so much about the future and just deal with events when they come.

 - In "Spike at your Service", some of this seems to have rubbed off on Spike, as he's made a list of things to do on his free day.
 Although the list only contains three entries which he works off in a minute (leaving several yards of blank paper).

 - In "Triple Threat", Spike has not only made a checklist of things to do to prepare for the arrival of Dragon Lord Ember, but a list of reasons he should be worried about the visit.
 Starlight Glimmer can't help but joke that Spike's been hanging around Twilight too long.

 - In the episode "Winter Wrap-Up", there's Twilight Sparkle's checklist for preparing for Winter-Wrap Up:

 - In the Gravity Falls episode "Double Dipper", Dipper compiles a long list mapping out a twenty-step plan to ask Wendy to dance.
 His photocopy-clones eventually lock him in a closet when he tries to deviate from the plan.

 - Baljeet from Phineas and Ferb is like this, at least once pointing out how the titular boys' project du jour would interfere with his schedule.